DNXLabs/dnx.one/docs/support/best-practices.md

 sidebar_position: 1
 sidebar_label: Managed Services Operation Practices
 last_update:
-  date: 06/21/2024
+  date: 06/24/2024
   author: Cleyton Nogueira

 ---

-This document outlines the definitions and criteria for priority and severity levels used Managed Services support cases.
+This document outlines the definitions and criteria for priority and severity levels used in Managed Services support cases.
 The objective is to ensure a consistent and clear understanding of how cases are categorised, which in turn helps in managing and resolving issues efficiently.

 # **Incident Management Process**